Methods: Wide subjects and new grounds

 The installed SEM at LAOP works with a LaB6-cathode and reaches resolutions of 2 nm at 30 kV.
 It disposes a mode of operation with variable pressure for poorly conducting or degassing samples.
 For improvement of the samples conductivity and therefore for the taking of high-resolution images, coating techniques from Cressington are applied.
 Those are designed as dual-kit and enable a carbon coating as well as a coating with gold or platinum.
 Apart from the electron microscopic images, geometric measurements right up to volumetric analysis can be done.
 A real 3D surface picture can be achieved by means of the 5-segment-HD backscatter detector.

-The EDX-detector enables point and line analysis as well as element mapping.
+The EDS-detector enables point and line analysis as well as element mapping.
 This widens one’s understanding of the present sample material by the micro chemical composition and therefore complements our methods of light microscopy.
 Classification and presentation of individual phases as well as an automated particle analysis are optional features.

 Heavy mineral analysis